David-Vaverka/denof/README.md

 - Search overlay suggests products as you type
 - JS counter component demonstrates client-side interactivity
 - Category page (`/category/dorbeckovku`) showing sample products
+- Hamburger menu fetched on demand; its Preact island loads only after clicking

 This will watch the project directory and restart as necessary.